Jayesh-Raj/Mental-Fitness-Tracker/README.md

 7. Click on the "Track" button to track your mental fitness level.
 8. The app will display the results of the tracking.

-## Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1. Fork the repo
-2. Clone the project
-3. Create your feature branch
-4. Commit your changes
-5. Push to the branch
-6. Open a pull request

-## License
-Distributed under the Open Source License.
-See `LICENSE` for more information.

 ## References
 - Datasets that were user in here were taken from [ourworldindia.org](https://ourworldindata.org/grapher/mental-and-substance-use-as-share-of-disease)